PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Further Information
 -------------------

 Where can you take it from here?
-Check out the tutorial on building a P300 speller game, where you can spell words through a user interface enabled by the classification of ERP signals.
+Check out :ref:`the tutorial on building a P300 speller game <tutorial p300>`, where you can spell words through a user interface enabled by the classification of ERP signals.

 OR